kaefer3000/t2-rest-leds/README.md

   saref:hasState saref:On .
 ```

-You can change the state of a LED using PUT requests with corresponding payload, eg.
+You can change the state of a LED using PUT requests with corresponding payload, eg. (the other two triples in the previous examples are considerd as server-managed, ie. you do not need to send them in a PUT request):
 ```turtle
 @prefix saref: <https://w3id.org/saref#> .

 <#led> saref:hasState saref:Off .
 ```
-The other two triples in the previous examples are considerd as server-managed, ie. you do not need to send them in a PUT request.